adaptlearning/adapt-contrib-languagePicker/README.md

 ## Limitations

-**Language Picker** only works if [**Spoor**](https://github.com/adaptlearning/adapt-contrib-spoor) is enabled and the course is being presented in a learning management system (LMS).
+- **Language Picker** only works if [**Spoor**](https://github.com/adaptlearning/adapt-contrib-spoor) is enabled and the course is being presented in a learning management system (LMS).
 >**Note:** **Language Picker** will work without an LMS if run via scorm_test_harness as explained in https://github.com/adaptlearning/adapt-contrib-spoor#client-local-storage--fake-lms--adapt-lms-behaviour-testing.
 However, this is intended only for development, not for production.

-Switching languages will reset course progress in the LMS.
+- Switching languages will reset course progress in the LMS.

+- Language Picker is not yet compatible with the Adapt Authoring Tool.

 ----------------------------
 **Version number:**  1.0.0   <a href="https://community.adaptlearning.org/" target="_blank"><img src="https://github.com/adaptlearning/documentation/blob/master/04_wiki_assets/plug-ins/images/adapt-logo-mrgn-lft.jpg" alt="adapt learning logo" align="right"></a>